 Coordinates: N 54.27621, W 2.94987

-Back on the A592, continue towards Newby Bridge and after approx 0.8 miles, turn right at the big roundabout which is the main A590.
-After a very short distance, take the right turn which passes over the old narrow Newby bridge towards Lakeside.
+Exit the car park by the one way system and turn right on the A592 towards Newby Bridge.
+After approx 0.8 miles, meet a big roundabout and take the second exit which is the main A590.
+Soon pass the Newby Bridge Hotel on the left which was another historic mansion house.
+Just beyond that, take the right turn towards Lakeside which immediately crosses the old and narrow Newby bridge with the River Leven underneath draining Windermere lake.
 Just over the bridge on the right is the Swan Hotel which provides refreshments in a pleasant riverside setting.
-The minor road from here on becomes quite narrow and windy so take care when driving.
-After approx 1 mile, reach the village of Lakeside and just before the Lakeside Hotel on the right, turn right to Lakeside car park.
+Beyond that you pass over the Lakeside & Haverthwaite Railway and continue for approx 1 mile on a narrower road through woodland to the village of Lakeside.
+Just before the Lakeside Hotel on the right, turn right to Lakeside car park.

 Distance: 15.1 miles